 Consumers with good to excellent credit will probably want to base their Wells Fargo credit card choice on the type of rewards they’re most likely to earn and use.
 The Wells Fargo Cash Wise Visa® Card is best for cardholders who want rewards that are easy to use, as it offers cash back rewards that can be simply redeemed for statement credit.

-If, however, you’re most interested in maximizing your rewards, then the Wells Fargo Propel American Express® Card and its triple-point bonus categories may be just right.
 Depending on your spending habits, you may even consider pairing the two rewards cards to cover both bonus and non-category purchases.

 What Other Factors Can Influence Your Approval?

 A lot of people tend to focus on credit scores because they’re relatively easy to use; from grade school up, we’re taught to assign numerical scores and grades to things (and people) and to judge them accordingly.